sebastesnorvegicus/straumsnu.js/src/docs/Presentation.md

 ## Description

-Straumsnu.no is a web app for displaying predicted turning times of the tidel current of Saltstraumen.
+Straumsnu.no is a web app for displaying predicted turning times of the tidal current of Saltstraumen.

 The app fetches tidal info from Norwegian authorities Kartverket and displays it in a suitable way.
 The app currently running on Straumsnu.no is written in asp.net.
 It is not available on Github.